FAQs

 About the legal framework

 Competition law seeks to curb practices that undermine or restrict competition to the detriment of consumers.
-Competition law infringements include abuses of dominant market positions by companies.
+Competition law infringements include abuses of dominant market positions by companies in accordance with Chapter 2 of the Competition Act, 1998.

 Collective proceedings are when a group of people affected by the same issue are represented by a single person to bring a claim.
 It provides important access to justice in circumstances where they might not otherwise be able to bring a claim.